zackcornelius/CarConnectivity-connector-volkswagen-na/README.md

 The optional S-PIN needed for some commands can be provided in the account section of the netrc:
 ```
 # For WeConnect
-machine volkswagen
+machine volkswagen_na
 login test@test.de
 password testpassword123
 account 1234
 ```
 ### Limitations
-The connector is not working with US based vehicles.
+The connector is currently only for US based vehicles, and is limited in support for non EV (id.4) vehicles.
+If someone can test with US based non-id.4 vehicles (or newer 2025 id.4's where lock/unlock works), I can work with them to get this working there too